scala/scala3/docs/_docs/reference/other-new-features/indentation.md

        ```
        , or

-     - after an operator that appears on its own line, or
+     - after an operator that appears on its own line [^1], or
      - after the closing `)` of a condition in an old-style `if` or `while`, or
      - after the closing `)` or `}` of the enumerations of an old-style `for` loop without a `do`.